MustardChef/WSABuilds/README.md

 ```pwsh
 Start-Process "wsa://com.amazon.venezia"
 ```

+After removing the lines above, run the script.

+When the Powershell window states "Press any key to quit", at that time multiple dialouge boxes will open:

+<-- <add Images here> -->

+> [!IMPORTANT]
+> ****Ignore these and do not click on anything or close these popups****

-After running the script, do not run WSA at all, and go to ``%localappdata%\Packages`` and (if these folders/directory do not exist, create them) in ``MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\`` paste the userdata.vhdx
+Go to ``%localappdata%\Packages`` and (if these folders/directory do not exist, create them) in ``MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\`` paste the userdata.vhdx

-Now run WSA and your userdata should hopefully be restored
+Now close the popups and run WSA and your userdata should hopefully be restored

 </details>

 &nbsp;